-With its strong financial position NMB is able to continue to actively support its customers and operate within the risk appetite despite the uncertain and rapidly changing geopolitical situation, high inflation and tight monetary policy.
-In order to continuously monitor potential adverse outcomes, NMB has executed a number of internal stress tests during 2023 with focus on high inflation, rapidly increasing interest rates and sharp decline in global trade.
+With its strong financial position NMB is able to continue to actively support its customers and operate within the risk appetite despite the uncertain and rapidly changing geopolitical situation.
+In order to continuously monitor potential adverse outcomes, NMB has executed a number of internal stress tests during 2024 with focus on geopolitical turmoil and financial crisis.
 In these stress tests, NMB's capital and liquidity situation has shown resilience even in the most severe scenarios.